 Environment and Human Culture Major Concentration Requirements

 The following required courses for this concentration are in addition to the ES major core courses.
 Courses completed in this concentration can not count towards the core course requirements.

-2. One of the following environmental history courses:
+2. One of the following environmental philosophy courses:

 - ES/PL 214.
 Environmental Ethics.